 I started taking pottery classes back in 2017 and quickly fell in love with the process.
 Whilst I am very far from being a Master Potter, I am really keen to offer ceramic yarn bowls and dishes that I have had a hand in creating.

-The yarn bowls are usually either plain glazed or with bee or bubble design features.
+The yarn bowls are usually either plain glazed or with bee design features.
 They are purposefully heavy.
 We use a thick wall of clay to ensure that when you pull your yarn through the slit, your yarn bowl won't topple or scrape along your work surface.